-Bravado Wireless, the new name for the former Sprocket Wireless, is a small CDMA carrier serving the east central part of Oklahoma just south of Tulsa.
-They have narrowed down the number of plans they offer.
-However, you can add 30Gb of data for $250, OR, go Unlimited for only $40 per month.
-The stores can't explain the anomaly because nobody asks for the more expensive plan.
-Sprocket's Unlimited coverage was limited to their local area, we don't know about Bravado's, yet.
-They have expanded their small selection of phones to include most of the iPhone line.
+Bravado Wireless, formerly Sprocket Wireless, is a small CDMA carrier serving the east central part of Oklahoma just south of Tulsa.
+They have narrowed down the number of plans they offer including Unlimited for $40 per month.
+Bravado's Unlimited coverage has some limits for use off their own network.
+They have a moderate selection of phones including most of the iPhone line.
 Coverage is adequate.
 They have added some 4G Data and they offer "Lifeline" plans.
 They also offer wireless home Internet access.
-Their current rating is based on the old Sprocket network performance but it may improve based on their simpler plans, wider phone selection and larger 4G-LTE coverage.
 Bravado is operated by the Cross Telephone Company who also offers cellular service in adjacent counties as Cross Wireless.

 BRISTOL BAY CELLULAR